Tools

 Secure computing environments

-A secure computing environment is designed to protect sensitive or confidential information and research data from unauthorised access, data leakage, or other security threats.
+A secure computing environment is designed to protect sensitive or confidential information and research data from unauthorized access, data leakage, or other security threats.
 These environments are especially important in research involving personal data or other sensitive information.
 Many universities offer secure local computing environments for researchers.

 MONA